-The first period of assessment, denoted as the alpha period ranged from August 17, 2019 to August 19, 2019.
+The first period of assessment, denoted as the alpha period ranged from August 17.
+2019 to August 19, 2019.
 This period was the preliminary assessment phase to establish and test the basis of a rapid assessment method for the arthropod fauna present within SML 173.
-A total of six (6) locations were systematically selected for arthropod assessment in the alpha period as identified below:
+A total of six (6) locations were systematically selected for arthropod assessment in the alpha period as identified in Table 5-10 below.